 Citrix recommends using the following configuration limits as a guideline when selecting and configuring your virtual and physical environment for XenServer.
 Citrix fully supports for XenServer the following tested and recommended configuration limits.

 Resource pool limits

-Factors such as hardware and environment can affect the limitations listed below.
+Factors such as hardware and environment can affect the limitations listed in the following tables.
 More information about supported hardware can be found on the Hardware Compatibility List.
 Consult your hardware manufacturers’ documented limits to ensure that you do not exceed the supported configuration limits for your environment.

 Virtual machine (VM) limits

 |Virtual CPUs per VM (Linux)||32 (see note 1)|

 |Virtual Disk Images (VDI) (including CD-ROM) per VM||255 (see note 3)|

 |Virtual Disk Size (NFS)||2 TB minus 4 GB|